NatNyg/Language_assignment_3/README.md

 ## Method
-The script contains two functions (besides the main function and parse_args function); One that defines what to do if the user inputs the name of a directory, and one that defines what to do if the user inputs the name of a single file.
-Both of the functions essentially does the same - the directory one, just loops over each files in the directory and performs the previously mentioned steps on each file.
+The script contains two functions (besides the main function and parse_args function); One that defines what to do if the user inputs the name of a directory, and one that defines what to do if the user inputs the name of directory and a single file.
+Both of the functions essentially does the same - the directory one just loops over each files in the directory and performs the previously mentioned steps on each file.

 The functions performs the following steps:
 - loads the file using pandas read_csv function